 Glass contributes to a building’s energy performance by affecting both natural light transmission and solar control.
 Performance glass is measured by the following:

-Measures the percentage of visible light (in the wavelength range of 380 nm to 780 nm) that passes through glazing.
+The Visible Light Transmission (VLT) measures the percentage of visible light that passes through glazing.
 A higher number = more natural light in interior spaces.

-The selectivity is the light transmission divided by the solar factor.
+The Light to Solar Gain ratio (LSG) is the VLT divided by the SHGC.
 A higher number = brighter spaces relative to solar control performance.

 Glass can impact light transmission and solar heat to improve the comfort of occupants and help the HVAC system operate at maximum efficiency.

-High-performance glass with a high selectivity can enable buildings in warmer climates to enjoy the benefits of natural light without intense interior temperatures, or the need to block the light with shades.
-Meanwhile, buildings in cooler climates can benefit from passive heating offered by glazing with a high solar factor.
+High-performance glass with a high LSG can enable buildings in warmer climates to enjoy the benefits of natural light without intense interior temperatures, or the need to block the light with shades.
+Meanwhile, buildings in cooler climates can benefit from passive heating offered by glazing with a high SHGC.

 Glass coatings with a lower U-Value have higher insulating properties, helping to keep the interior temperature consistent regardless of the outside climate.